Bangabandhu Memorial Museum: 2025 attack and Demolition

 "Why is this house being destroyed?
 Who is behind this?
 I seek justice from the people."

 The demolition was condemned from various quarters.
-On 16 July 2025, the situation turned violent during a program of the 'Anti-Discrimination Student Movement' supported National Citizen Party in Mujib's native Gopalganj.
+On 16 July 2025, the situation turned violent during a program of the National Citizen Party in Mujib's native Gopalganj.
 During the time, many casualties were caused by police and army firing.
 On 15 August 2025, people were again obstructed and attacked while paying homage at Dhanmondi 32 on the 50th death anniversary of Sheikh Mujibur Rahman.
+On 17 November 2025, an attempt at vandalism at the ruins was prevented by the police and the army.
+On 18 November, 2025, after the death of Inqilab Moncho spokesperson Osman Hadi, his supporters attacked the site for the third time and damaged the remaining debris during political violence erupted following his death.